telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/customizing/localization.md

 <script src="stringResources.fr-BE.js"></script>
 ````

 	>The localization file must be loaded on the page before viewer's script `telerikReportViewer.js` and after jQuery script.
+Once loaded, the localization strings cannot be reloaded or modified on the same viewer due to the workflow.

 1. Translate the texts for the specified culture